Writing Mentors: What they do and how to select one

 What good mentors do

-Using a writing mentor is a big step up from the group or friend-mentor experience, both in terms of the kind of feedback received.
+Using a writing mentor is a big step up from the group or friend-mentor experience, in terms of the kind of feedback received.
 The best writing mentors help writers learn to chip away at the block of marble that is their prose piece, revealing the beauty of the story it contains.

-- put aside their personal likes
+- put aside their personal preferences

 - let you control your work

-- help you work with writing goals
+- help you set and work with writing goals

-- help you establish good processes
+- help you establish good writing habits

 - suggest markets for your work.